 Nutmeg is a small package with several big benefits.
 It’s used for prevention and healing of many known conditions.
 Here are some of its common uses:

 - It has strong antibacterial properties.
 It is effective in killing a number of cavity-causing bacteria in the mouth

 - Like cloves, it contains eugenol, a compound that is known to benefit the heart

 - Myristicin found in the spice has been shown to inhibit an enzyme in the brain that contributes to Alzheimer’s disease and is used to improve memory

 - It is used in small dosages to reduce flatulence [excessive stomach or intestinal gas], aid digestion and improve appetite

-- In Arab countries, it is valued as an aphrodisiac [substance believed to increase sexual desire]
+- In Arab countries, it is valued as an aphrodisiac [substance believed to increase sexual desire].
+It is also helpful to treat erectile dysfunction.

 - It can help to combat asthma

 - It is also used to relax muscles

 - It contains 10 per cent essential oil which is a colourless or light yellow liquid.
 The oil is obtained by the steam distillation of ground nutmeg.
-Besides being used in toothpastes, cough syrups, perfumes and cosmetic industry, externally nutmeg oil is mixed with almond oil and is used to relieve rheumatic pain
+Besides being used in toothpastes, cough syrups, perfumes and the cosmetic industry, externally nutmeg oil is mixed with almond oil and is used to relieve rheumatic pain

 - Nutmeg oil is used to treat toothaches.
 Drops of essential oil are put on cotton swab and applied to the gums around an aching tooth, sometimes also used to control bad breath.

 - Drops of nutmeg oil can also be mixed with honey to treat nausea, gastroenteritis, chronic diarrhoea and indigestion

 - In homoeopathy, it is used to treat anxiety and depression

 - In Chinese medicine, it is used to treat impotence and liver disease

 - Pregnant women and nursing mothers should avoid nutmeg as it can cause miscarriage in pregnant women.
 It also inhibits prostaglandin production [involved in child birth process] and contains hallucinogens that may affect the foetus, if consumed in large quantities.
 It can also trigger dizziness, nausea and difficulty in urination.

 - Touching it can cause allergic skin reaction.
 It should be kept out of reach of children and pets.